Krishnatadi/jwt-pro-python/README.md

 **Answer:**
 To debug JWT-related errors:
-1. Check the token structure by manually decoding it using an online tool (e.g., [jwt.io](https://jwt.io/)).
+1. Check the token structure by manually decoding it using an online tool (e.g., [jwt.io](https://jwt.io/) or [TWDecoder](https://www.tialwizards.in/p/jwt-decoder.html)).
 2. Log the generated tokens, headers, and payloads to verify their correctness.
 3. Ensure that the secret key used in both generation and verification is correct.
 4. If encryption is used, ensure that the encryption and decryption processes are correctly implemented.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Krishnatadi/jwt-pro-python/blob/main/LICENSE) file for details.